MasterlyMisheirt/MasterlyMisheirt/README.md

 ### 🌱 I’m currently learning

 How to use v0 and Cursor to support my development and assist with learning.
-I'm also learning shadcn/ui and Inertia.js for React frontends, and plan to move to Next.js for my next project.
+I'm also learning how to use shadcn/ui and Inertia.js for React frontends, and plan to move to Next.js for my next project.